Are you the type of parent who finds yourself yelling at your kids way too often?

 Coercion and bribery send the message that your love is conditional, that you can be bought at a price and that there should always be ‘something in it’ for your child.

 Meanwhile, lectures and nagging are simply air-fillers.
-They accomplish nothing but the harboring of resentment and the dread of hearing your voice… which brings us to yelling.
+They accomplish nothing but the harbouring of resentment and the dread of hearing your voice… which brings us to yelling.

 Yelling is one of the most often used forms of communication, in spite of the fact that it is the most ineffective.
 Yelling at your kids does nothing except communicate: